mmistakes/minimal-mistakes/_posts/2016-11-02-student_registration.md

 title: Student registration now open!
 ---

-The student registration for 2016 is now open, see Eventbrite link on top (and bottom of page).
+The student registration for 2016 is now open, see Eventbrite link on top (and bottom) of page.